MHM-lab/MHM-lab.github.io/_pages/use_LLMs.md

 title: "Use of LLMs"
 ---

-Large Language Models (LLMs) can be useful for structuring ideas, drafting text, or refining language.
+Large Language Models (LLMs) can be useful for structuring ideas or refining language.
 At the same time, they raise important questions of academic integrity, transparency, and accountability.
 <br>
-We take a balanced view: LLMs can improve performance and help democratize science—for example, by reducing barriers for researchers whose first language is not English.
-They also help manage increasing demands on researchers as major conferences now receive 20,000+ submissions, making review workloads extremely high.
-Still, all scientific content must remain human-authored, and in our lab, LLMs are limited to editing and support roles.
+We take a balanced view: LLMs can be helpful for editing, sketching ideas, coding and more, they also reduce barriers for researchers whose first language is not English.
+In addition they help manage increasing demands on researchers as major conferences now receive 20,000+ submissions, making review workloads extremely high.
+In our lab, LLMs are limited to editing and support roles.
 <br>
 Below are the concrete rules I apply to myself and encourage my students and employees to follow as well:

 ---

-## 1. Students & PhD Students
+## 1. Students & PhD Candidats

 - **Permitted**: Brainstorming, outlining, and language polishing.<br>
-- **Not permitted**: Submitting AI-generated text, code, or analysis as original work.
-All scientific contributions must be your own.<br>
 - **Compliance**: Students must follow the regulations of their program or graduate school, share these with the PI/supervisor, and ensure they are respected. <br>

 ---